buildpacks-community/kpack-cli/docs/kp_image_create.md

 ## kp image create

-Create an image configuration
+Create an image resource

 ### Synopsis

-Create an image configuration by providing command line arguments.
+Create an image resource by providing command line arguments.
-This image will be created only if it does not exist in the provided namespace.
+This image resource will be created only if it does not exist in the provided namespace.

 The namespace defaults to the kubernetes current-context namespace.